chrisjgilbert/CV/README.md

 I am a former Sound Designer who decided to learn to code at Makers Academy.
 Having designed and created sounds for the TV and radio, I now want to help design and create applications for the Web.

-Ideally, I am looking to work at a company in the media industry - preferably film, music or sport.

 ## Projects

 | Project        | Summary           | Technologies  |